mj2905/CompGraph/hw1-MarcJollèsFabriceGuibertJonathanScanzi/readme.txt

 Position_Ball and Position_Paddle, subclasses of Position, allow us to define the behaviors of moving (given constraints), bounce against walls, and bounce against the paddle.

-In the main, we added the Update function, called after the Display, so that at each iteration of the game loop, we can update the state of the game (to move the ball, make it bounce against the paddle and check if it's the end of the game, to restart it right after).
+In the main, we added the Update function, called after the Display, so that at each iteration of the game loop, we can update the state of the game (to move the ball, make it bounce against the paddle and check if it's the end of the game, to reset/restart it right after).